Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Can I Use Food Stamps or My EBT Card To Feed My Dog?

-SNAP (Supplemental Nutrition Assistance Program) allows low-income families to purchase food with their EBT cards from eligible stores.
-Dog food is unfortunately not considered an eligible item, but fresh foods like meat, vegetables, fruits, and dairy products can be purchased.
+SNAP (Supplemental Nutrition Assistance Program) allows low-income families to purchase food with EBT cards from eligible stores.
+Unfortunately, Dog food is not an eligible item, but fresh foods like meat, vegetables, fruits, and dairy products can be purchased.
 They can be used to prepare homemade dog food, which adds a variety of ingredients to your dog’s daily diet.
-Dogs can eat vegetables, but certain vegetables are better than others.
+Dogs can eat fruits and vegetables, but some are better than others.

 Here are some great options:

 • Apples: Apples contain vitamin C and antioxidants to keep your pup healthy.
-Although it can be entertaining to watch your dog attempt to eat an apple, help your friend out by slicing it into bite-size pieces or grating it into their food.
+Although watching your dog attempt to eat an apple can be entertaining, help your friend out by slicing it into bite-size pieces or grating it into their food.

-• Blueberries: Blueberries can help in fighting heart disease and have anti-cancer qualities.
-Tannins found in blueberries also help prevent urinary tract infections.
+• Blueberries: Blueberries can help fight heart disease and have anti-cancer qualities.
+Their tannins also help prevent urinary tract infections.

-• Watermelon: Watermelon contains vitamins A, B-6, C, and thiamine and is a nutritious and refreshing treat.
-It is also the best source of lycopene which is a powerful antioxidant.
+• Watermelon: Watermelon is a nutritious and refreshing treat that contains vitamins A, B-6, C, and thiamine.
+It is also the best source of lycopene, a powerful antioxidant.

-• Cantaloupe: Cantaloupes may help your dog’s eyesight, and the vitamin A and beta carotene in the fruit may prevent cell damage and lower the risk of cancer.
-It is also a source of vitamin B6 and C, potassium, niacin, folate, and fiber.
+• Cantaloupe: Cantaloupes may help your dog’s eyesight, and the fruit’s vitamin A and beta carotene may prevent cell damage and lower the risk of cancer.
+It is also a source of vitamins B6 and C, potassium, niacin, folate, and fiber.

 • Pumpkin: Pumpkin is an excellent source of antioxidants, vitamin A, and fiber.
 Its nutritional properties can maintain your dog’s cardiovascular health and assist in alleviating diarrhea and constipation.

-• Sweet potatoes: Sweet potatoes are tasty and a great source of vitamins E, A, B-6, and C, as well as calcium, folate, iron, copper, potassium, and thiamine.
+• Sweet potatoes: Sweet potatoes are a great source of vitamins E, A, B6, and C, as well as calcium, folate, iron, copper, potassium, and thiamine.

-• Brussel Sprouts: Although everyone may not love Brussel sprouts, they are rich in vitamins K, G, E, A, B1, and B6, along with manganese, folate, potassium, and fiber.
+• Brussels Sprouts: Although everyone may not love Brussels sprouts, they are rich in vitamins K, G, E, A, B1, and B6, along with manganese, folate, potassium, and fiber.

 • Spinach: Spinach is twice as high in iron as most other vegetables, and adding this leafy vegetable to your dog’s diet is very beneficial.
 It helps reduce the risks of cardiovascular issues and cancer.

-It is important to remember that your dog’s nutritional needs differ from humans.
-While these fruits and vegetables are healthy and beneficial, making homemade food should be considered carefully.
-Discuss recipes with your vet or veterinary nutritionist best suited to your dog’s long-term health.
+It is important to remember that your dog’s nutritional needs differ from those of humans.
+Although fruits and vegetables are healthy and beneficial, making homemade food should be considered carefully.
+Discuss recipes with your vet or veterinary nutritionist that are best suited to your dog’s long-term health.

 red apples